Starting or Buying a Business

 - Your software should be compatible with our general ledger system to allow easy transfer of electronic data.
 This can save time, money and assist with meeting the various taxation lodgement deadlines including your tax return and BAS's.

 MYOB and QuickBooks are very popular accounting software programs in Australia but they don't suit a lot of business owners who lack formal accounting training.
 While we certainly support those programs (plus others) we find many people need to engage an external bookkeeper because they don't know how to use these programs.
 This involves unnecessary costs and experience tells us that most business owners simply need a bookkeeping program to track receipts, payments and GST.
 You might also require an invoicing and payroll module in your business.
-Subject to your business needs and level of accounting skill we strongly recommend Cashflow Manager because of its relative simplicity.
+Subject to your business needs and level of accounting skill we also recommend Cashflow Manager because of its relative simplicity.
 It looks and operates like a manual cashbook complete with a spreadsheet or column layout and it requires no understanding of accounting principles including debits, credits or the distinction between assets, liabilities or equity.

 The program provides business templates that automatically establish columns for certain business types and it represents excellent value for money.
 More importantly, it could slash your compliance costs.
 Reconciling your data to your bank account is also very simple and if you use internet banking you can download your bank statements and import the data into Cashflow Manager to save even more time.
 You can have multiple bank accounts in a single business file and the comprehensive reports explain your business results and make preparation of your BAS very easy.
 The program includes the debtors function so you can generate tax invoices, track your debtors and produce regular customer statements.
 If you have staff you can add ‘Wages Manager’ to process pays, print payslips, Annual PAYG Payment Summaries and track staff entitlements.